-In celebration of the magazine’s 125 year anniversary, Vogue Magazine features the women of the Alpha Kappa Alpha Sorority; the nation’s first African-American sorority.
+In celebration of the magazine’s 125 year anniversary, Vogue Magazine featured the women of the Alpha Kappa Alpha Sorority; the nation’s first African-American sorority.
 The AKA Sorority was founded in 1908 on the campus of Howard University in Washington, DC.

 On Instagram, Vogue shared the following information about the AKA Sorority.